Options & Fees

 Mentoring gives you the space and support to take a step back, work out what’s holding you up, and experiment with some alternatives to give you a fresh perspective.
 It enables you to set new goals for your work in progress, and to set about achieving them with rejuvenated energy and purpose.

-This is a completely flexible process, using an empathetic combination of mentoring, coaching and editorial techniques.
+This is a completely flexible process, using an empathetic combination of mentoring, coaching and editorial techniques with plenty of feedback and discussion.
 If you’re uncertain about the way forward, I may well be able to help.
 And it will probably turn out to be fun!

 The first stage is to get in touch.
 No need to provide masses of detail: we’ll schedule a time for an initial chat, and then you can send me some of your manuscript to read.

 After that, if we both feel I can help, I’ll email you a letter of agreement.
 This will summarise the aims of the mentoring process for you, and set out the schedule we envisage.
 The agreement represents a commitment on both sides to the work ahead, but the process itself can be altered at any time if your needs or circumstances change.